 Dr. Soo Hoo’s goal is to listen to and assess each patient thoroughly and create an individualized, patient-centered treatment plan.
 She also believes that incorporating both personal experiences as well as the most up to date, evidence-based research findings into patient education are key to each patient’s success.
 She uses her personal experience as a former collegiate soccer player as well as prior experiences as a team physician for collegiate and professional sports teams to better understand and guide her patients.
-Her clinical/research interests include musculoskeletal ultrasound, injury prevention, and adaptive sports.
+She enjoys taking care of all musculoskeletal injuries, with a special interest in soccer injuries, running injuries, and injuries sustained from HIIT classes.
+Her research interests include musculoskeletal ultrasound and injury prevention.
 She also enjoys teaching and mentoring medical students, residents, and fellows.

 Dr. Soo Hoo attended Case Western Reserve University’s combined seven-year undergraduate and medical school program.
 She subsequently completed her residency training in Physical Medicine and Rehabilitation at the University of Washington, where she also served as Chief Resident and won the Outstanding Resident Research Award.
 She went on to complete a fellowship in Sports Medicine at Northwestern University, McGaw Medical Center/Shirley Ryan Ability Lab (formerly known as the Rehabilitation Institute of Chicago), where she won the Sarah Baskin Award for Best Fellow Research.